Will-Bo/DebianAnsible/readme.md

 `sudo apt install ansible` will install Ansible on your system.

 ## Use
-TODO: Update instructions for use on different distros On an existing Debian XFCE (or other Debian-based) system, clone this repository, `cd` into it, and run the setup script with `./setup.sh`.
+TODO: Update instructions for use on different distros -- run desired setups, then run playbooks On an existing Debian XFCE (or other Debian-based) system, clone this repository, `cd` into it, and run the setup script with `./setup.sh`.
 The script does three main things:
 1. Install packages using Ansible